sailbot-vt/OLD-sailbot-21/README.md

 #### Automated Deployment

 Upon a successful pull request with master, a new Docker image will be built and pushed to the central Dockerhub.
 Once that occurs, running `make run` on the Beaglebone will (attempt to) pull that image and run it.
 This is the preferred option for stable, long-term deployment.
+Optionally, to access the command line interface the command `make run_cli` can be used instead.

 #### Local Deployment

-By running `make build_beag_img`, a local docker image built for the Beaglebone is created and compressed on your local machine.
+By running `make build_prod`, a local docker image built for the Beaglebone is created and compressed on your local machine.
 Please note, the first time that this command is run after each change to initialization instructions will take 20-30 minutes.
 Then, with the Beaglebone either physically connected to your machine (via USB or Ethernet) or on the same network as your machine, you can sync the Docker image tarball to Beaglebone using rsync, scp, etc. Then, on the Beaglebone, use the command `docker load -i <path_to_tar_file> and then use `make run`.